SudipSarkar1193/Digital-Nurture-4.0-JavaFSE/Week7_React/12. ReactJS-HOL/ticketbookingapp/README.md

 # ReactJS Hands-on Lab: Conditional Rendering

 This project, named "ticketbookingapp," was created to fulfill the requirements of my hands-on lab assignment on conditional rendering in React.
+This is a project I built as part of `Digital Nurture 4.0 program`.

 ## Assignment Goal